statcompute/py_mob/README.md

 ```
 py_mob
   |-- qtl_bin()  : An iterative discretization based on quantiles of X.
   |-- bad_bin()  : A revised iterative discretization for records with Y = 1.
   |-- iso_bin()  : A discretization algorthm driven by the isotonic regression between X and Y.
   |-- rng_bin()  : A revised iterative discretization based on the equal-width range of X.
   |-- kmn_bin()  : A discretization algorthm based on the kmean clustering of X.
-   |-- gbm_bin()  : A discretization algorthm based on the gradient boosting machine
+  |-- gbm_bin()  : A discretization algorthm based on the gradient boosting machine.
   |-- summ_bin() : Generates the statistical summary for the binning outcome.
   |-- view_bin() : Displays the binning outcome in a tabular form.
   |-- cal_woe()  : Applies the WoE transformation to a numeric vector based on the binning outcome.
+  |-- pd_bin()   : Discretizes each vector in a pandas DataFrame.
+  |-- pd_woe()   : Applies WoE transformaton to each vector in the pandas DataFrame.
   `-- get_data() : Loads the testing dataset.
 ```

 #### Example